The History Of The Church - The Lord's Church

 Galatians 1:6,7 I marvel that you are turning away so soon from Him who called you in the grace of Christ, to a different gospel, which is not another; but there are some who trouble you and want to pervert the gospel of Christ.

-We can study secular history and learn that approximately 150AD is when we begin to see God's original pattern change as people start departing from God's ways.
-Although some held to the original doctrine of Christ and remained faithful, they were few, from what we know.
-Remember in Matthew chapter 7, Jesus said "few" will follow the strait and narrow path.
+Studying secular history reveals that around 150 AD, we began to see God's original pattern change as people departed from God's ways.
+Although some held to the original doctrine of Christ and remained faithful, they were few.
+Remember, in Matthew chapter 7, Jesus said, "Few will follow the strait and narrow path."

-As we have previously learned, and what we know from Bible to be the truth, Christ is the head of the church.
+As we have previously learned, and what we know from the Bible to be the truth, Christ is the head of the church.
 God gave Him all power and authority in heaven and on earth.

 Matthew 28:18 And Jesus came and spoke to them, saying, "All authority has been given to Me in heaven and on earth.